 Linda is a former Top Ten Reviews writer, though her work still crops up on the site from time to time.
 Whilst working for the team, she covered everything from kitchen gadgets and coffee makers to garden tools, vacuum cleaners ovens, and cooking apps.
 She reviewed the BUNN Speed Brew coffee maker to see how it compared to the best coffee makers on the market.

-When freshly brewed, this coffee measured 180 degrees Fahrenheit, the second-hottest out of the 12 machines we tested.
-After the pot sat on the warming carafe for a half-hour, the temperature had dropped only 3 degrees, which did not change the taste or desirability of the brew at all.
-In terms of timing, this machine is a champ: Once its tank is full and the water is heated, it’s ready to go.
-Once you add coffee grounds to the brew basket and push the brew button, it takes a mere 3 minutes to fill an entire 10-cup pot.
+Once its tank is full and the water is heated, the BUNN Speed Brew is ready to go.
+After you add your chosen coffee grounds to the brew basket and push the brew button, it takes a mere 3 minutes to fill an entire 10-cup pot.
 If you want less coffee, you can brew as little as 4 cups.

 The fine quality of the coffee no doubt comes from the exceptionally hot water in the water tank, as well as a shower head that is designed to spray the water evenly over coffee grounds, extracting the greatest amount of flavor.

 BUNN Speed Brew coffee maker: Temperature